-In this reporting period, WMQ continued to work in fellowship with other Uniting Church entities to attain knowledge and insight on our potential supplier risks across our highest spend suppliers and supply categories.
-WMQ determined potential risks for modern slavery by using risk indicators provided by expert organisations such as the Global Slavery Index (GSI) and SD Strategies, and identified the following operational and supply chain categories as giving rise to medium to high risk exposure to modern slavery infractions.
+In this reporting period, WMQ continued to work in fellowship with other Uniting Church entities and other health and aged care providers to attain knowledge and insight on our potential supplier risks across our highest spend suppliers and supply categories.
+WMQ determined potential risks for modern slavery by using risk indicators provided by expert organisations such as the Global Slavery Index (GSI) and SD Strategies and identified the following operational and supply chain categories as giving rise to medium to high risk exposure to modern slavery infractions.